 Many people in the east half of North America are familiar with the eastern bluebird.
-People wonder where bluebirds go because they see them come and go so often.
+Folks wonder where bluebirds go because they see them come and go so often.
 In this article, you will find out what range the eastern bluebird occupies across North America.

 Where do eastern bluebirds live?
 The Eastern Bluebird is a widespread bird in eastern North America.
 Its range encompasses a little over the east half of the U.S. and Canada.
 Its range extends to most Central Mexico, south to Guatemala, El Salvador, Honduras, and Nicaragua.